hfinkel/lfort/docs/index.rst

 ..
-Clang documentation master file, created by sphinx-quickstart on Sun Dec  9 20:01:55 2012.
+LFort documentation master file, created by sphinx-quickstart on Sun Dec  9 20:01:55 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. title:: Welcome to Clang's documentation!
+.. title:: Welcome to LFort's documentation!

 .. toctree::
    :maxdepth: 1

    ReleaseNotes

-Using Clang as a Compiler
+Using LFort as a Compiler
 =========================

 .. toctree::